phuongwj/my-notes/ccp/day-1.md

 # day-1
-before reading, i recommend you to switch to a light appearance, since it will make reading this easier.
+before reading, i recommend you to switch to a lighter appearance, since it will make reading this easier.

 ## 1. Cloud Concepts